TheBevyFlock/bevy_new_2d/docs/workflows.md

 - Check documentation.

 > [!Tip]
-> You may want to set up a [GitHub ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) to require that all commits to `main` pass CI.
 > <details>
->   <summary>This picture shows how such a setup would look like</summary>
+>   <summary>You may want to set up a [GitHub ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) to require that all commits to `main` pass CI.</summary>

 >   <img src="img/workflow-ruleset.png" alt="A screenshot showing a GitHub ruleset with status checks enabled" width="100%">
 > </details>

 ## CD (releasing)

-The [CD workflow](../.github/workflows/release.yaml) will trigger on every pushed tag in the format `v1.2.3`, and:
+The [CD workflow](../.github/workflows/release.yaml) will trigger on every pushed tag in the format `v1.2.3`, and do the following:

 - Create a release build for Windows, macOS, Linux, and web.
 - (Optional) Upload to [GitHub releases](https://docs.github.com/en/repositories/releasing-projects-on-github).